SYCAMORE : Acer pseudoplatanus

 Also see Black Spots on sycamores index.asp?pageid=733646

-In early June, many of the trees along the Leven are very sticky.
+In early May we see many of the leaves becoming shiny and sticky.
+This can last through the summer.
 The picture below was taken across the wall from Lomond Distillery.
 All the leaves were extremely sticky and quite shiny.
 Why?

 So is this the Angel's Share?
 The Angel's Share by the way, is the evaporated % of whiskey that escapes from distilleries and most noticeable when it sticks to trees in the area making them black.